narethim/vagrant-examples/ex-5/README.md

-# ex-5 - vagrant, ansible playbook, yocto
+# ex-5 - vagrant, ansible playbook, yocto on CentOS 8

 Example that: